pnguy058/xv6-threads/README.md

 ## Umalloc.c file
 We placed two major user level function calls in here that calls `clone()` and `join()`. `thread_create()` and `thread_join` were placed inside of the umalloc.c file in order to access the `malloc()` function (allocating space in the heap for each new thread created) and the `free()` function (to free the stack allocated for the thread after its finished with it).
 The `thread_create()` function made sure that the page allocated by `malloc()` is page aligned.
 It also made sure to change the stack address of the allocated stack in case a change is needed.

+## Implementing Spinlocks
+We implemented two types of spinlocks.
+The first a ticket lock using FetchAndAdd , and the second a simple spinlock using TestAndSet.
+To begin we added a `lock_t` struct in `types.h`.
+The struct held three `uint` data fields: `ticket`, `turn`, and `flag`.
+The first two used by FetchAndAdd and the last by TestAndSet.
+In `ulib.c` we added three lock functions, `lock_init()` which initilizes the stuct data fields, `lock()` where the atomic instructions in `x86.h` are called, and `unlock()` which releases the lock as the name implies.

+## Test Files
+There are four test scripts in total.
+`test_thread.c` simply creates a signle thread using `thread_create`, has the thread execute a simple increment of a global variable, exits, and then calls `thread_join` to cleanup.

+`thread_many.c` tests the creation/joining of multiple threads.
+This function takes a single pararamater as input that tells the program how may threads to create.
+Note - creating over 61 threads will cause the program to fault

+`test_lock` and `test_lock2` are nearly identical.
+The former test doesn't have spinlocks around the global variable each thread edits, causing the final value to be inncorrect and the test to fail.
+The latter adds spinlocks and the test passes.